sreenivr/SCND_Behavioral_Cloning/README.md

 model.add(Cropping2D(cropping=((70,25),(0,0))))
 ```

 This makes the size of the images to 65x320x3.
-I have decided use this input size to neural network.
+I have decided use this input size to first convolutional layer.

-I tried to generate my own training data by running the car in track-1 of the Udacity simulator.
+I tried to generate my own training data by running the car in first track of the Udacity simulator.
 I found that controlling the car in the track and generating the data quite challenging.
 I found that the data provided by Udacity [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip) is reasonably good.
 So decided to try to train the network using the Udacity provided data and then generate my own data only if it is required later.

 #### Data Generator
 A `generator()` function was implemented in `model.py` to return the data in batches to the model during training to reduce the memory usage.
 This generator function shuffles the data so that the order in which images appear in the samples doesn't affect the neural network.
 Car in simulator has three cameras: center, left and right.
 Each record in the csv file contains these three camera snapshots and the corresponding steering angle.
 Since there is only one steering angle associated with three images, I have decided to apply a correction factor of 0.2.
 For left images, steering angle is increased by 0.2 and for right images, steering angle is decreased by 0.2.